Adamsite: Usage

-DM was produced and stockpiled by the British and the United States at the end of World War I. It was used by the British during the incursions at Murmansk and Archangel.
+DM was produced and stockpiled by the British and the United States at the end of World War I. It was used by the British during the incursions at Murmansk and Arkhangelsk.
 It is now regarded as obsolete and has been widely replaced by riot control agents such as CS which are less toxic and more rapid in the onset of symptoms.
 Early battlefield use was intended to be via "adamsite candles".
 These were large metal cans or tubes (weighing approximately 5 lb) which contained a smoke composition made of adamsite plus a slow burning pyrotechnic composition.
 A series of candles were lit and the adamsite-laden smoke allowed to drift towards the enemy.

-In the United States, it was used against the Bonus Army who demonstrated in Washington, DC, in 1932, reportedly causing the death and serious injury of several children who had accompanied their parents on the protests.
+In the United States, it was used against the Bonus Army who demonstrated in Washington, D.C., in 1932, reportedly causing the death and serious injury of several children who had accompanied their parents on the protests.
 It was again used in the Vietnam War.

+Japan's Unit 731 exposed victims to adamsite, amongst other chemical and viral agents.

 In 2003, North Korea was reportedly producing adamsite at its Aoji-ri Chemical Complex in Haksong-ri, Kyŏnghŭng county for stockpiling.
 DM was allegedly used by Venezuelan authorities in the 2014–17 Venezuelan protests and described as "green gas" with reports of protesters vomiting following exposure and regional human rights groups condemning the usage of "green gas", stating that its usage is "internationally banned".